-Hi, I’m a Swedish web developer, currently living in Thailand.
+Hi, I’m a Swedish web developer, currently living in Malta.
 This blog was started for two main reasons:

 1.)
 I needed to start to write down all the nice little tips and tricks I’ve discovered during countless hours of problem solving.
 This blog will therefore be as much for myself as for my readers.
 It will function as some kind of repository for all these pieces of very nice information.